STUDENT CHAPTER RESOURCES

 Click here for a list of Student Chapters with contact information for Chapter Presidents and Faculty Advisors.

-This competition takes place at the CSCE Annual Conference and recognizes the top student papers presented at the conference.
+This competition will take place at the CSCE 2018 Annual Conference to be held in Fredericton, NB, June 13-16.
+It recognizes the top student papers presented at the conference.
 Application deadline is the same as the abstract deadline set by the conference.

 Application Form Competition Guidelines

-The fourth annual CSCE Capstone competition will be held during the 2016 CSCE Annual Conference in London, ON, on June 1 – 4, 2016.
+The next annual CSCE Capstone competition will be held during the 2018 CSCE Annual Conference in Fredericton, NB on June 13 – 16, 2018.
 This competition is open to all senior undergraduate students in an accredited Canadian civil engineering program.
-Each civil engineering department is invited to submit a nomination for a single entry into the competition in any specialty area of the field (Structural, Construction, Geotechnical, Geomechanics, Hydraulics and Water Resources, Transportation or Environmental Engineering), for projects completed during the 2015-2016 academic year.
+Each civil engineering department is invited to submit a nomination for a single entry into the competition in any specialty area of the field (Structural, Construction, Geotechnical, Geomechanics, Hydraulics and Water Resources, Transportation or Environmental Engineering), for projects completed during the 2017-2018 academic year.

 Information regarding nominations can be found at Honours and Fellowships.